mmshahria/GlassboardTech-API-Reference/Subscriptions/POST Create a subscription.md

 <strong>updatedAt<strong> `date-time`

-The date and time stamp when the subscirpiton information last modified.
+The date and time stamp when the subscription information was last modified.

 <strong>signature<strong> `string`